 Gardner-Webb is a tough place to find, as you will note in the Access section of this review.
 It is even tougher not to like.

-The university features two points of sale (labeled Bulldog Snacks) on the home concourse under the seating bowl.
-Most of the so-called classics are available, including hot dogs and hamburgers (both of which can be purchased with chips, which saves you a dollar over separately buying the two items), Chick-fil-A chicken sandwiches, nachos, popcorn, candy and chips.
-The chicken sandwiches and hamburgers are the most expensive single items at $4 each, so the pricing structure is pretty easy on the wallet.
 Pepsi is the official bottler serving the campus, and they offer 20-ounce bottled sodas, water and tea for $2.
+Sweet tea and lemonade are also $2, with one free refill offered for each.
 There is also a considerably smaller point of sale on the visiting side selling the same items, and despite having to walk across the field, you will likely encounter shorter lines.

 Gardner-Webb has a very scenic campus, and one of the benefits to the seating area on the home side is just how much you can see of that campus.
 Most of the athletic venues are in the vicinity of the football complex, so the soccer field and baseball stadium are nearby and easily viewed from your seat.
 Many trees and campus buildings are also visible on the horizon, giving you the true feeling that this football facility is a large part of the university’s grounds.
 There is also a pond with a fountain to the left of the home seating area, and seeing the ducks swimming around is somewhat relaxing.